Barnsley Independent Advisory GroupDate published: 30 April 2023 13:30

 “This is a great opportunity to get involved in something that will benefit your community, including your family, friends and neighbours for years to come.”

-If you are interested in joining and representing your community, please complete the attached form and email your completed form to Barnsley_Secretaries@southyorks.pnn.police.uk, alternatively you can post your form to:
+If you are interested in joining and representing your community, please complete the IAG application form and email your completed form to Barnsley_Secretaries@southyorks.pnn.police.uk, alternatively you can post your form to:

 FAO Barnsley Secretary

 Introducing Nell Stockton as the chair of the IAG.

 Nell said: "I have been a manager in health and social care for Derbyshire County Council for over 40 years.

 "I have been the chair of Barnsley Gender Equality Forum since 2014 and have worked with East Midlands CPS on their Hate Crime and Violence against Women and Girls Scrutiny Panel.